By: Marilyn L. Davis

 While you’re feeling relieved, what is also registering is the pounding heart, anxiety, and fear; just a predictable reaction to any crisis, even with no one hurt.

-Fear is a Heavy Emotion
+Fear is Often Under the Heavier Emotion

 When we speak of feelings, we often assign a weight or attribute to them that lets us know if they are light or heavy.
 For instance: